 VPC security group rules should not permit ingress from ‘0.0.0.0/0’ to TCP port 5800 (Virtual Network Computing), unless from ELBs¶

 Security groups provide stateful filtering of ingress/egress network traffic to AWS resources.
-AWS recommends that no security group allows unrestricted ingress access to port 5800, unless it is from AWS Elastic Load Balancer.
+AWS recommends that no security group allow unrestricted ingress access to port 5800, unless it is from an AWS Elastic Load Balancer.
 Removing unfettered connectivity to remote console services reduces a server’s exposure to risk.

 Console Remediation Steps¶

 For each security group, perform the steps described below.